The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Grand Canyon Walking Guide: Best Tours, Trails & Tips

-Hiking in the Grand Canyon National Park is not fun for the faint of heart.
-It is a vast desert landscape full of rocks, steep slopes and loose rocky ground.
-The weather here is a mix of hodgepodge, and can range from intense heat to severe thunderstorms, depending on the season and which part of the canyon you choose to explore.
-For the most daring hikers, we suggest learning tips and life hacks for hiking the Grand Canyon.
+Hiking in Grand Canyon National Park is not for the faint of heart.
+It is a vast desert landscape full of rocks, steep slopes and loose, rocky ground.
+The weather here is a mixed bag and can range from extreme heat to severe thunderstorms, depending on the season and which part of the canyon you choose to explore.
+For the most adventurous hikers, check out tips and life hacks for hiking the Grand Canyon.

 Grand Canyon.
 Photo: Shutterstock

-The Grand Canyon from the Eastern to the Western Frontier reaches 277 miles (446 km) in length, writes Travel and Leasure...
-It is about 18 miles (29 km) wide from the North to South Rim, and more than 6000 feet (nearly 1830 meters) deep from the top to the bottom of the canyon.
+The Grand Canyon from the Eastern to the Western Frontier reaches 277 miles (446 km) in length, writes Travel and Leasure.
+It is about 18 miles (29 kilometers) wide from the North Rim to the South Rim, and more than 6000 feet (almost 1830 meters) deep from the top to the canyon floor.
 “There are no easy trails in the Grand Canyon,” says Andrea Ross, a former park ranger.
-Grand Canyon and trekking guide "But for those who are physically prepared for the steep climbs and descents, hiking in this greatest of America's canyons pays off with stunning views and experiences."
+Grand Canyon and hiking guide.
+“But for those who are physically prepared for the steep descents and ascents, hiking in this grandest of America’s canyons pays off with stunning views and experiences.”

 From day trips to multi-day wilderness excursions that take you past slot canyons, waterfalls and other amazing places, the Grand Canyon is an ideal destination for an adventure lover.